lyraxvincent/Random-Email-Generator/README.md

 # Random Password and Email Generator

-The 'emailGenerator' script generates random email addresses from random names.
+The 'emailGenerator' script generates email addresses from random names.

 Used here are boy names from an online [source](https://family.disney.com/articles/1000-most-popular-boy-names/)